Abbreviated Prescribing Information:

 Please refer to the full Summary of Product Characteristics and the treatment protocol when prescribing Xaluprine.

-Presentation: Oral suspension, each 1 ml contains 20 mg mercaptopurine (as monohydrate), 3 mg aspartame, 1 mg methyl hydroxybenzoate (as the sodium salt), 0.5 mg ethyl hydroxybenzoate (as the sodium salt) and sucrose (trace).
+Presentation: Oral suspension, each 1 ml contains 20 mg mercaptopurine monohydrate, 3 mg aspartame, 1 mg methyl parahydroxybenzoate (as the sodium salt), 0.5 mg ethyl parahydroxybenzoate (as the sodium salt) and sucrose (trace).

 Contraindications: Hypersensitivity to the active substance or to any of the excipients.
 Concomitant use with yellow fever vaccine.

 Special Warnings and Precautions for Use: Cytotoxicity and haematological monitoring Monitor haematological parameters.
 Interrupt treatment immediately at the first sign of abnormally large fall in leucocyte and platelet counts.
-Bone marrow suppression is reversible if 6–mercaptopurine is withdrawn early enough.
+Bone marrow suppression is reversible if mercaptopurine is withdrawn early enough.
 Patients with little or no inherited TPMT and/or NUDT15 activity are at increased risk for severe toxicity and require substantial dose reduction.
 TPMT/NUDT15 testing cannot substitute for haematological monitoring.
 Immunosuppression Immunisations with live organism vaccines are not recommended.
 Hepatotoxicity Monitor liver function weekly.
 More frequent monitoring may be advisable in those with pre-existing liver disease or receiving other potentially hepatotoxic therapy.
 Discontinue Xaluprine immediately if jaundice becomes apparent.
 Renal toxicity Monitor uric acid levels in blood and urine during remission induction.
 Hydration and urine alkalinisation may minimize potential renal complications.
 Pancreatitis is a common (frequency of ≥ 1/100 to < 1/10) adverse reaction in patients treated for the unlicensed indication inflammatory bowel disease.
 Mutagenicity and carcinogenicity Increased risk of developing lymphoproliferative disorders and other malignancies, notably skin cancers (melanoma and non-melanoma), sarcomas (Kaposi’s and non-Kaposi’s) and uterine cervical cancer in situ.
 A combination of multiple immunosuppressants (including thiopurines) given concomitantly increases the risk of Epstein-Barr virus (EBV)-associated lymphoproliferative disorders.
-Hepatosplenic T-cell lymphoma has been reported in patients with inflammatory bowel disease (unlicensed indication) with or without concomitant treatment with anti-TNF alpha antibody.
+Hepatosplenic T-cell lymphoma has been reported in patients with inflammatory bowel disease (unlicensed indication) with or without concomitant treatment with anti- TNF alpha antibody.
 Macrophage activation syndrome A life-threatening disorder that may develop in patients with autoimmune conditions, in particular with inflammatory bowel disease (unlicensed indication).
 Infections Increased susceptibility to viral, fungal and bacterial infections, including severe or atypical infection, and viral reactivation.
+Metabolic and nutritional disorders Purine analogues (azathioprine and mercaptopurine) may interfere with the niacin pathway, potentially leading to nicotinic acid deficiency (pellagra).
+Diagnosis of pellagra should be considered in patients with a localised pigmented rash (dermatitis), gastroenteritis, or neurological deficits including cognitive deterioration.
+Appropriate medical care with niacin/nicotinamide supplementation must be initiated.
+UV exposure: Patients treated with mercaptopurine are more sensitive to the sun.
+Exposure to sunlight and UV light should be limited, and patients should be recommended to wear protective clothing and to use a sunscreen with a high protection factor.
+Paediatric population: Cases of symptomatic hypoglycaemia have been reported in children with ALL, particularly in those under six years or with low body mass index.
 Excipients Aspartame (E951) may be harmful for people with phenylketonuria.
 Sodium methyl parahydroxybenzoate and sodium ethyl parahydroxybenzoate may cause allergic reaction (possibly delayed).
 Safe handling of the suspension Avoid Xaluprine contact with skin or mucous membrane.
 For contact with skin or mucosa, wash immediately and thoroughly with soap and water.

-Interactions: When allopurinol and 6–mercaptopurine are administered concomitantly only a quarter of the usual dose of 6–mercaptopurine must be given.
+Interactions: When allopurinol and mercaptopurine are administered concomitantly only a quarter of the usual dose of mercaptopurine must be given.
 Other xanthine oxidase inhibitors should be avoided.
 Reinforced monitoring of INR is recommended in patients coadministered anticoagulants.
 Aminosalicylate derivatives inhibit TPMT enzyme and should be administered with caution.
+Azathioprine (a pro-drug of mercaptopurine) and infliximab may cause transient increases in 6-TGN levels and decreases in leucocyte count initially, resolving after 3 months.
+When administered concomitantly with high dose methotrexate, the mercaptopurine dose may need adjustment.
+Concomitant administration of ribavirin is not advised due to risk of severe myelosuppression.

-Contraception: Sexually active men and women should use effective methods of contraception during treatment and for at least three months after receiving the last dose.
+Contraception: Both sexually active men and women should use effective methods of contraception during treatment and for at least three or six months respectively after receiving the last dose.

-Pack size: 1 glass bottle containing 100 ml Xaluprine (mercaptopurine) 20 mg/ml oral suspension, 1 adaptor and 2 syringes (1 ml and 5 ml).
+Pack size: 1 glass bottle containing 100 ml Xaluprine (mercaptopurine monohydrate) 20 mg/ml oral suspension, 1 adaptor and 2 syringes (1 ml and 5 ml).

 Legal category: POM